August 30, 2002

-God, the Creator of all, gives us life and sustains us.
+God, the creator of all, gives us life and sustains us.
 The world tells us to use this gift to live life to the fullest and to seek our best life now.
 Instead of encouraging us in this pursuit, Alistair Begg challenges us to remember that life is short, death is real, and judgement is coming.
-In light of these very real truths, we might ask ourselves, “What will I do with this wonderful gift from God?”
+In light of these very real truths, we should ask ourselves, “What will I do with this wonderful gift from God?”

 Sermon Transcript: Print

 Now, just a word from me, as it were, to wrap things up before I go.
 I’d like you to turn to Ecclesiastes chapter 12.
 Ecclesiastes chapter 12.